By Dr. Jim Dahle, WCI Founder

 - Work during school and in the summers

-They also will benefit from an education fund provided by their great grandparents.
+They also will benefit from an education fund provided by their great-grandparents.
 Like the money I am saving up for them, that fund won't completely cover their education, especially if they go to graduate or professional school.
-But combined with what I will have saved up, and what they contribute, my goal is to get them out of their undergraduate educations completely debt-free, and if desired, through their graduate/professional educations with a manageable amount of debt.
+But combined with what I will have saved up and what they contribute, my goal is to get them out of their undergraduate educations completely debt-free and, if desired, through their graduate/professional educations with a manageable amount of debt.

 #3 Invest in a UTMA/UGMA for Their “20s Fund”

-#4 “Daddy Match” Roth IRA Retirement Fund
+#4 “Parent Match” Roth IRA Retirement Fund

 #5 Encourage Them to Own a Business

 What do you think?
 Do you plan to give your kids an “early inheritance?”
 How and why?
 If not, why not?
 What are you doing?
-Comment below!

 One of the biggest gifts that you left out;